francis2/api/csharp/services-api/docs/RisksApi.md

-Finds multiple entities of ProductMargin type by its ids
+Retrieves multiple entities of ProductMargin type by its ids

 ### Example
 ```csharp